brownm1006/GHG_challenge3/README.md

 ## Features

 Since the owner did not have enougth time to implement the PostGis Rest API requerements.
-The following Api call were created as a way of proving Python understanding.
+The following Api call were created as a way to apply lessons learned regarding Python understanding.
 The following is the available API:

 * GET : Get the content of the shopping cart in Json.
 Call http://127.0.0.1:8000/cart-items/